GSA/digitalgov.gov/content/posts/2014-03-31-get-started-with-challenge-and-prize-competitions.md

 </p>

 <p dir="ltr">
-  6) The <a href="https://www.WHATEVER/communities/challenges-prizes-community/">Community of Practice</a> email address: <a href="mailto:challenges@listserv.gsa.gov">challenges@listserv.gsa.gov</a>.
+  6) The <a href="{{< relref "challenges-prizes-community.md" >}}">Community of Practice</a> email address: <a href="mailto:challenges@listserv.gsa.gov">challenges@listserv.gsa.gov</a>.
 This is a government only listserv, if you have questions you want to ask all the other agencies in the group.
 You&#8217;ll also receive email alerts about training, events, networking opportunities, and new reports and resources.
 </p>

 And the last resource is&#8230; the Challenge.gov team!
 Email us at <challenge@gsa.gov> if you would like to set up a consultation.
 We help with overall competition strategies, issues and needs, problem definition, metrics and measurements, access to guidance and policies, introductions among peers in the community of practice and more.